sigsum/log-go/doc/failover.md

 6. In order for clients to reach the new primary rather than the old one, DNS record changes are usually needed as well.

-## The signed treehead auxillary state
+## The signed tree head auxiliary state

 The primary server stores it's latest signed tree head to a file (`sth-path` config setting).
 If possible, this file should be backed